learnforpractice/ascdk-book/docs/action.md

 INFO     test:test.py:82 balance of alice after transfer: 50000010000
 ```

-Note that in order to be able to call inline actions in the contract, you need to add the virtual permission `eosio.code` to the account's `active` permission.
-In the test code, the virtual permission `eosio.code` is added to the `active` permission through the following function.
+Please note that in order to call an inline action within a contract, you need to add the virtual permission `eosio.code` to the `active` permission of the account.
+In the test code, the function below is used to add the `eosio.code` virtual permission to the `active` permission.

 ```python
 def update_auth(chain, account):